 - Pay rent on time.

-- Report maintenance issues on time.
+- Report maintenance and repairs on time.

 - Abide by all terms and policies of the lease agreement.